 Officials should also note that non-compliance with the requirements of the finance law may attract a range of criminal, civil or administrative remedies, including under the Public Service Act 1999 and the Crimes Act 1914.

-Not all matters will be significant enough to warrant reporting.
-Matters that are not required to be reported include:
+Not all matters will be sufficiently significant in the context of the entity to warrant reporting.
+Examples of matters that accountable authorities may not consider significant include:

 - low volumes of instances where grants and procurements are reported late;